 In terms of music, the African culture enjoys the same kind of diversity as the number of tribal groups and ethnicities there are in the continent.
 The common idea is that African music is rhythmic, with the drum in the center of attention.
 A large portion of Sub-Saharan music is deemed to be polyrhythmic, made up of multiple rhythms in just one composition.
 A lot of the aspects of Sub-Saharan music is thought of to have influenced various music forms outside of the continent when African slaves entered the new world, now heard in Jazz, Samba, Rock & Roll, Salsa, Rhythm and Blues, and even Rap music.

-Despite its emphasis on business and consumerism, among the number of developed countries, the American culture enjoys being one of the most religious as reported by a study in 2002.
+Despite its emphasis on business (especially expat insurance) and consumerism, among the number of developed countries, the American culture enjoys being one of the most religious as reported by a study in 2002.
 According to the study done by Pew Global Attitudes Project, Americans saw religion as a very important part of their lives, playing an important role in their existence much like the kind of devotion that Latin Americans have (click here for an example of American consumerism).
 However, the US remains to be a secular institution, separating church and state to define politics and religion in the country.
 Unfortunately, it is hard to separate the two because a lot of the policies that are being discussed for the benefit of society touch on moral and ethical grounds, thus involving religion in the issue.